5 Amazing Facts About Choosing Printing Paper

 We also have different paper categories that you can use for other print jobs, for instance:

-• 16 to 20 lbs papers may work for internal documents, copy paper, and multiple pages projects.
+• 16- to 20-lb papers may work for internal documents, copy papers, and multiple-page projects.

 • 24 lbs papers are considered great for letterheads and reports.